 6. Prepare a Strategic Business Collaboration Management Manual for your business.

-Victor was introduced to the concept of collaborative business relationships as a teenager when he worked in his father's grocery store in Brooklyn, New York.
-He witnessed firsthand how his father created alliances and cooperated with other businesses in an effort to reduce costs, increase security, and share information and experiences on how to better comply with city, state, and federal bureaucratic requirements.
+Victor was introduced to the concept of collaborative business relationships as a teenager when he worked in his father's grocery store in Brooklyn, NY.
+He witnessed firsthand how his father created alliances and cooperated with other businesses to reduce costs, increase security, and share information and experiences on how to better comply with city, state, and federal bureaucratic requirements.

-At the U.S. Agency for International Development (AID), he headed the Latin America & Caribbean Bureau and its 11 Mission Offices (position required U.S. Senate Confirmation).
-Administered a $1.5 billion budget.
+At the U.S. Agency for International Development (AID), he headed the Latin America and Caribbean Bureau and its 11 mission offices (which required U.S. Senate confirmation), where he administered a $1.5 billion budget.

-Subsequently, contracted by the World Bank to prepare a study: “The World Bank and the Enterprise Development Process”.
-His report noted that one of the important tools of the enterprise development process was "Public-Private Sector Collaboration".
+The World Bank contracted him to prepare a study, "The World Bank and the Enterprise Development Process."
+His report noted that one of the critical tools of the enterprise development process was "public-private sector collaboration."

-Served as Co-Principal Investigator, National Science Foundation (NSF), Partnerships for Innovation (PFI) Grant awarded to the University of Puerto Rico.
+Among his achievements was serving as the Co-Principal Investigator at the National Science Foundation (NSF), Partnerships for Innovation (PFI) Grant awarded to the University of Puerto Rico.

-In 2019, while consultant at the Puerto Rico Department of Economic Development and Commerce, he helped coordinate with officials from the Organization of American States (OAS), U.S. Department of State, U.S. Department of Commerce, U.S. Department of State and others, the hosting in Puerto Rico of a weeklong conference: Americas Competitiveness Exchange on Innovation and Entrepreneurship (ACE).
-The ACE is a flagship OAS program designed to help connect decision makers from the Americas to secure international and regional partnerships.
-Over 80 persons from 22 countries participated in the event and dozens of concrete collaborative agreements were reported.
+The ACE is a flagship OAS program designed to help connect decision-makers from the Americas to secure international and regional partnerships.
+Over 80 persons from 22 countries participated in the event, and dozens of concrete collaborative agreements were reported.